32,693Asylum applications made in the last 12 months

-Of the children who arrived in Britain alone and under their own steam, 55% were granted asylum in the year to March 2019, up from 50% in the year to Dec 2018.
+Of the children who arrived in Britain alone and under their own steam, 59% were granted asylum in the year to June 2019, up from 49% in the previous year.

 The moment someone receives a positive decision on their asylum claim should be one of celebration and relief, an end to instability, and the start of a bright future where they are able to establish new lives in the UK.
 Instead, many newly-recognised refugees experience homelessness and/or destitution, right at this point.

 The Home Office provides accommodation on a no-choice basis and subsistence support of around £5 per day for people seeking asylum if they would otherwise be destitute.
 But once they are awarded status, this support stops after just 28-days.
 Faced with a cliff edge and no support to find new housing, open a bank account, and secure income, among other activities needed before being evicted, many refugees are at significant risk of homelessness and/or destitution.